natttsilv/natttsilv/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently a Front-End student
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning React
 - 👯 I like HTML, CSS and JavaScript
 - 😄 Pronouns: Ela/Dela